 While single, isolated acts of misconduct by the employer are generally insufficient, they can support a constructive dismissal claim if they were a very serious incident.4

-For example, in California, the claim has to be filed within 2 years if it is based on a violation of public policy.11 However, it has to be filed within 3 years if it invokes whistleblowing protections under California labor law.12 These timeframes begin when the employee resigns, not when the intolerable workplace conditions occurred.13
+In California, the claim has to be filed within two years if it is based on a violation of public policy.11 However, it has to be filed within three years if it invokes whistleblowing protections under California labor law.12 These timeframes begin when the employee resigns, not when the intolerable workplace conditions occurred.13

 Lawsuits not filed within the applicable period of time can be easily dismissed.